Royal Carmarthen Militia: Colours

-When the regiment was inspected in 1684 its Company colours each had the Cross of St George in the canton canton while the fields were divided gyronny between two colours.
+When the regiment was inspected in 1684 its Company colours each had the Cross of St George in the canton while the fields were divided gyronny between two colours.
 The cornet of the troop of horse was black.
 The Regimental Colour issued in 1759 bore the Coat of arms of the Lord Lieutenant (at that time their own colonel, George Rice) on a blue silk ground.
 The regiment ceased to carry colours when it was converted to a rifle corps in 1852; the artillery carry no colours.

 Uniforms and insignia

 From 1759 the regiment's uniform was always recorded as a red coat with blue facings even before it became a 'Royal' regiment.
 When it became a rifle corps in 1852 it adopted a Rifle green uniform with red facings, similar to that of the King's Royal Rifle Corps.
 On conversion to artillery in 1861 the regiment adopted the blue uniform with red facings of the RA.

 Around 1800 the badge on the Shako plate was the Prince of Wales's feathers and coronet.
 About 1804–16 a scroll bearing the regimental title and the precedence number 39 were added to this badge: on the officers' shoulderbelt plate the numerals 3 and 9 were placed either side and the scroll beneath read 'ROYAL CARMARTHEN FUSILIERS'; on the other ranks' crossbelt plate the 39 appeared beneath the coronet and the scroll was misspelled 'ROYAL CAERMARTHEN FUSIL.'.
 About 1825 the officers' shako bore an eight-rayed star with the Prince of Wales's feathers, coronet and 'ICH DIEN' motto in the centre above a scroll inscribed 'ROYAL CARMARTHEN'.
 After conversion to rifles, the regiment adopted a shako plate badge of a bugle-horn enclosing the precedence number 24; officers also had the feathers, coronet and motto above.
 The other ranks' Forage cap badge was in two parts with a stringed bugle-horn above a 'ROYAL CARMARTHEN' scroll.

 After conversion to artillery the regiment wore a standard RA helmet plate of the Royal Arms over a gun, the scroll beneath reading 'MILITIA ARTILLERY', changed to 'WELSH DIVISION' in 1882.
 An embroidered title reading 'WELSH' was worn on both shoulder straps 1882–89.
 After 1889 the scroll on the helmet plate read 'CARMARTHEN ARTILLERY'.
 From 1901 the letter 'M' (for Militia) appeared between the gun and the lower scroll.
 On khaki service dress (about 1907) the brass shoulder title read 'RGA' over 'CARN' and the cap badge was that of the RA with 'M' between the gun and the scroll.